The Difference Between Retail & Commercial Ingredients

 Sugar – What type of sugar will be used?
 Will it be brown, white, or turbinado?
 Does the sugar come from cane, beet, palm, or another type of fruit?
 Is there a granulation specification?
 Depending on the target ingredient declaration and claims, these sugars can be sourced from a number of sources.

-Chocolate Chips – Chocolate chips come in a variety of shapes (chip vs. chunk), sizes (mini to large), chocolate type (dark vs. milk), cocoa compositions (10-100%), ingredient compositions (soy, coconut oil, cocoa butter, sugar), and crop originations (African vs. South American).
-The proper selection of chocolate chips will has the greatest flavor impact on the finished cookie.
+Chocolate Chips – Chocolate chips come in a variety of shapes (chip vs. chunk), sizes (mini to large), types of chocolate (dark vs. milk), cocoa compositions (10-100%), ingredient compositions (soy, coconut oil, cocoa butter, sugar), and crop originations (African vs. South American).
+The proper selection of chocolate chips will have the greatest flavor impact on the finished cookie.

 Eggs – Eggs are a relatively easy ingredient to transition from retail to industrial.
 Since shell fragments are a potential physical hazard in food products, industrial eggs come in pre-shelled forms, either as whole eggs or separated whites and yolks.
 The egg components are available in dry and liquid forms.
 Eggs are also typically pasteurized to eliminate pathogenic bacteria.